k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2/Operating.md

 **Listing your Spaces**

-List all Fabric spaces, and some information such as profile, state (running / stopped), Web Studio port, and the URL that can be used for accessing Web Studio if Traefik is running.
+List all Fabric spaces, along with some information such as profile, status (running / stopped), Web Studio port, and the URL that can be used for accessing Web Studio if Traefik is running.

 Use:
 ```bash